1947 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Date PlatformPrice Grade

-Market activity shows consistent collector demand for this well-regarded Denver Dime.
+Market activity shows consistent collector interest in this well-regarded Denver issue.

 Market Activity: 1947-D Dime